yojoots/libbitcoin-system-wiki/Inflation-Principle.md

 * Falling supply market money, such as late Bitcoin, consumes no goods in the destruction of existing units.
 As such it decreases the proportion of money to goods, resulting in [price deflation](https://en.wikipedia.org/wiki/Deflation).

-With market money, consumption of goods in production occurs during production.
-With monopoly money the production discount of [seigniorage](https://en.wikipedia.org/wiki/Seigniorage) manifests as an uneven tax.
+With market money, fully-offsetting consumption occurs during production.
+With monopoly money the production discount of [seigniorage](https://en.wikipedia.org/wiki/Seigniorage) manifests as a tax.
 As the new supply is introduced the tax is lower for earlier [trades](Glossary#trade), with [prices](Glossary#price) increasing over time.

 The presumption of proportionality refers to the goods "represented" by a money.
 If there was only one money, this would be a straightforward relation to all goods.
 However the relation must be addressed in the case of multiple monies.
 The goods represented by a money are those that are traded for it.
 In other words, the relation implies demand for goods in the money.